ooni/spec/techniques/tq-011-both-A-and-AAAA-DNS-queries.md

 # tq-011 Both A and AAAA DNS queries

-It is important to do both A and AAAA DNS queries for all the domains OONI Probe resolves during tests as sometimes “censor” adds the second stack for a single-stack network endpoint to serve a blockpage.
+It is important to do both A and AAAA DNS queries for all the domains Probes resolve during testing, as sometimes a “censor” will add the second stack (ex.
+IPv6) for a single-stack network endpoint to serve a blockpage.

 ## Examples